Jackgito/quiz-master/README.md

 - **frontend/**: Contains all client-side code, including:
   - **index.html** and **main.jsx**: Entry points to the application, responsible for selecting which page to display.
-  - **Pages/**: Contains each page of the application.
+  - **pages/**: Contains each page of the application.
 Pages are rendered using `index.jsx`, which often imports other components for organization.
-  - **Components/**: Reusable components used across the application.
+  - **components/**: Reusable components used across the application.
 Page-specific components are located within their respective page folders.
-  - **Data/**: Static files used to render specific components.
+  - **data/**: Static files used to render specific components.
-  - **Public/**: Stores images and other static assets.
+  - **public/**: Stores images and other static assets.
-  - **Hooks/**: Contains custom hooks that are similar to functions.
+  - **hooks/**: Contains custom hooks that are similar to functions.
 They are mainly used for API calls.
+  - **context/**: When multiple components need to access properties like game settings, context should be used so they can be easily accessed from anywhere to avoid deeply nested properties
+   - **main.css/**: This file contains the global style rules across the application.
+Many of the components also have specific CSS rules that only affect them, and should be used if you want to make changes only to that component.

+  Folder's first letter should be capitalized if it is used for component.
+Otherwise it should be small.

 #### Useful Commands